Myanmar says four soldiers killed by insurgents in Muslim-majority region

 Soldiers and police have been scouring Maungdaw Township since Sunday, employing helicopters to search the rugged terrain close to the frontier, which has been closed.

-In at least one instance the hunt for suspects has led to soldiers killing residents who officials say ambushed them but who local Muslims said were trying to flee.
+In at least one instance, the hunt for suspects has led to soldiers killing residents who officials said ambushed them but who local Muslims said were trying to flee.

 State media reported on Tuesday that four bodies were discovered after soldiers opened fire in Myothugyi village, also in Maungdaw Township.